 From Matsumoto Station, take the Town Sneaker bus (West Course) that departs from the Alps Exit (opposite to the Castle Exit) and get off at the Ukiyo-e Hakubutsukan/Rekishinosato bus stop.
 Buses are rather infrequent though, with the bus only stopping at the museum during its “long course”, so check the timetable beforehand if you plan on going by clicking here.

-A one-time trip on the Town Sneaker costs 200 JPY, but there is a special Town Sneaker One-Day Bus Ticket for 500 JPY (250 JPY for children) that allows you unlimited rides on the Town Sneaker buses, as well as the Matsumoto One Day Pass for 800 JPY (400 JPY for children) which not only includes unlimited rides on the Town Sneaker, but on local buses to the Asama Onsen and Utsukushigahara areas as well.
+A one-time trip on the Town Sneaker costs 200 yen, but there is a special Town Sneaker One-Day Bus Ticket for 500 yen (250 yen for children) that allows you unlimited rides on the Town Sneaker buses.

-Both of these special tickets give you discounts for several sightseeing spots in Matsumoto such as Matsumoto Castle.
-You can purchase them at the Matsumoto Bus Terminal.
+This special ticket give you discounts for several sightseeing spots in Matsumoto such as the Former Kaichi School and Matsumoto Castle.
+You can purchase it at the Matsumoto Bus Terminal or aboard the Town Sneaker.

 To get to Matsumoto City, please check out the bus timetable of your desired route below.